Unstoppable Africa 2024: The Solution for a Global Future

 April 22, 2025

-On the eve of the Africa CEO Forum, the UN Global Compact will host a Networking Cocktail in Abidjan to bring together Global Compact’s business participants and partners from across Africa, including from Côte d’Ivoire.
-Leveraging the presence in Abidjan of the Assistant Secretary General and CEO of the UN Global Compact, Ms Sanda Ojiambo , this gathering will provide invitees with a unique opportunity to connect, collaborate, and build relationships ahead of the Forum around corporate sustainability and the role of the UN Global Compact in the acceleration of the achievement of the Sustainable Development Goals (SDGs) with the private sector in Africa and in Cote d’Ivoire.
-With an expected turnout of 100 attendees, the evening will offer a relaxed setting to foster meaningful conversations and lay the groundwork for sustainable businesses and impacts in Africa. 📅 Sunday, May 11, 2025, 7.00-9.00 PM 📍 Abidjan, Côte d’Ivoire Free Event
+On the eve of the Africa CEO Forum, the UN Global Compact will host a Networking Cocktail in Abidjan to bring together business leaders from its participating companies and its partners from across Africa, including Côte d’Ivoire.
+Leveraging the presence in Abidjan of the Assistant Secretary General and CEO of the UN Global Compact, Ms Sanda Ojiambo , this exclusive and high level gathering will provide invitees with a unique opportunity to connect, collaborate, and build relationships ahead of the Forum around corporate sustainability and the role of the UN Global Compact in the acceleration of the achievement of the Sustainable Development Goals (SDGs) with the private sector in Africa and in Cote d’Ivoire.
+With an expected turnout of 100 invitees, the evening will offer a relaxed setting to foster meaningful conversations and lay the groundwork for sustainable businesses and impacts in Africa. 📅 Sunday, May 11, 2025, 7.00-9.00 PM 📍 Abidjan, Côte d’Ivoire Free Event but upon invitation.

 April 12, 2025